Chas McCormick Player Props: Astros vs. Yankees

 Chas McCormick At The Plate

-- McCormick has picked up an RBI in 33.3% of his games this year, with more than one RBI in 21.7% of his games.
-He has also produced three or more runs in five contests.
+- In 23 games this season (32.9%), McCormick has picked up an RBI, and in 15 of those games (21.4%) he had more than one.
+He has also driven home three or more of his team's runs in five contests.

-- He has scored in 40.6% of his games this season, with more than one run scored in 8.7%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.